pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 To be able to select the proper join and merge keys we have to make sure the data types on the input links for those key attributes are of the same type.
 Currently on the source database those differ and are either of type `INTEGER` or type `SMALLINT`.
 We don't have to change the data source tables metadata to fix the issue.
 We may use the connector metadata change instead.

-Double-click "address_1" stage and select the Output tab - Columns - Edit button
+Double-click "address_1" stage and select the Output tab - Columns - Edit button.

 ![alt text](/Data%20Lineage/images/dsx_address-4.png)

-Change the Data type for the "City_id" column from `SMALLINT` to `INTEGER`
+Change the Data type for the "City_id" column from `SMALLINT` to `INTEGER`.

 ![alt text](/Data%20Lineage/images/dsx_address-5.png)

-Click "Apply and return"
+Click "Apply and return".

 ![alt text](/Data%20Lineage/images/dsx_address-6.png)

-Click "Save" at the stage level (bottom-right)
+Click "Save" at the stage level (bottom-right).

 ![alt text](/Data%20Lineage/images/dsx_address-7.png)

-Double-click "city_1" stage and select the Output tab - Columns - Edit button
+Double-click "city_1" stage and select the Output tab - Columns - Edit button.

 ![alt text](/Data%20Lineage/images/dsx_address-8.png)

-Change the Data type for the country_id column from `SMALLINT` to `INTEGER`
+Change the Data type for the country_id column from `SMALLINT` to `INTEGER`.

 ![alt text](/Data%20Lineage/images/dsx_address-9.png)

-Click "Apply and return"
+Click "Apply and return".

 ![alt text](/Data%20Lineage/images/dsx_address-6.png)

-Click "Save" at the stage level (bottom-right)
+Click "Save" at the stage level (bottom-right).

 ![alt text](/Data%20Lineage/images/dsx_address-7.png)

-Double-click Join stage and on the "Stage" tab select "Add key" button
+Double-click Join stage and on the "Stage" tab select "Add key" button.

 ![alt text](/Data%20Lineage/images/dsx_address-10.png)